minhhung96966/AWS-DVA-C02/README.md

 type of instance used.
 Some instances do not have any instance store volumes at all.

-#### 1.6.6.1.
+#### 1.6.7.1.
 Instance Store Exam PowerUp

 - Instance store volumes are local to EC2 host.
 - Can only be added at launch time.
 Cannot be added later.
-- Any data on instance store data is lost if it gets moved, or resized.
+- Any data on instance store data is lost if it gets moved, or resized or hardware failure.
 - Highest data performance in all of AWS.
 - You pay for it anyway, it's included in the price.
 - TEMPORARY

-### 1.6.7.
+### 1.6.8.
 EBS vs Instance Store

 If the read/write can be handled by EBS, that should be default.